bitbybit3d/dxjt_toolkit/README.md

-# jt_toolkit
+# dxjt_toolkit

 Author: bitbybit3d@163.com

-jt_toolkit is a C++ API library, it provides applications with the capablity to:
+dxjt_toolkit is a C++ API library, it provides applications with the capablity to:
 - read a JT file (JT 8.0 - JT 10.5 format)
 - write to a JT file (saved as JT 8.1 format)

 # Overview
-Personal works, the code for **libdxjt** and **jt_toolkit** is not free, only open source about usage and demonstration cases.
+Personal works, the code for **libdxjt** and **dxjt_toolkit** is not free, only open source about usage and demonstration cases.

-**libdxjt.dll** is used to parse JT format from file content, while **jt_toolkit** will create a similar assembly organization structure like JtOpen Toolkit do.
+**libdxjt.dll** is used to parse JT format from file content, while **dxjt_toolkit** will create a similar assembly organization structure like JtOpen Toolkit do.

-jt_toolkit relies on libdxjt.dll, while libdxjt.dll relies on zlib.dll and liblzma.dll
+dxjt_toolkit relies on libdxjt.dll, while libdxjt.dll relies on zlib.dll and liblzma.dll

 ## 示例